Hale County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you can still get your car back.

-• They need: Their valid driver's license, written authorization from you (a signed note stating they have permission to pick up the vehicle), and the vehicle title or registration.
+• They need: Their valid driver's license, a signed authorization letter from you (a signed note stating they have permission to pick up the vehicle), and the vehicle title or registration.

 Impound fees can add up quickly, so knowing what to expect is essential.